rslater12/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

     - Enable the [`RequireAuth` flag](#require-auth) on all operational addresses so they cannot issue currency by accident.
 - Monitor for suspicious or abusive behavior.
 For example, a user could repeatedly send funds into and out of the XRP Ledger, as a denial of service attack that effectively empties an operational address's balance.
 Suspend customers whose addresses are involved in suspicious behavior by not processing their XRP Ledger payments.

-## Trading on Ripple
+## Trading on the DEX

 After the issued currencies have been created in the XRP Ledger, they can be freely transferred and traded by XRP Ledger users.
 There are several consequences of this situation:

-- Anyone can buy/sell EUR.ACME on Ripple.
-If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
+- Anyone can buy/sell EUR.ACME on the XRP Ledger.
+If ACME issues multiple currencies on the XRP Ledger, a separate trust line is necessary for each.
     - This includes XRP Ledger users who do not have an account in ACME Exchange's systems.
 To withdraw the funds successfully from ACME, users still have to register with ACME.
     - Optionally, ACME uses the [Authorized Trust Lines](#authorized-trust-lines) feature to limit who can hold EUR.ACME in the XRP Ledger.
     - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the XRP Ledger, so that the user can no longer trade in the gateway's issued currencies.